albertgrge/GENZ_DICT/README.md

 ## Technical Details
 ### Technologies/Components Used
 [For Software:
-Languages used: JavaScript, HTML, CSS]
+Languages used: Typescript,JavaScript, HTML, CSS]

 # Run
 # Clone the repository